Chart Color Schemes

 Penguin - Sulphur Creek has limited levels of nearby infrastructure activity, ranking in the 9thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified nine such projects that are expected to impact the area.
-Notable among these are the Dial Regional Sports Complex Infrastructure Upgrades, Ironcliffe Road Upgrade Project, Penguin Town Centre Masterplan, and Penguin Jetty Maintenance, with the following list highlighting those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects likely impacting the region.
+Notable initiatives include Dial Regional Sports Complex Infrastructure Upgrades, Ironcliffe Road Upgrade Project, Penguin Town Centre Masterplan, and Penguin Jetty Maintenance.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.